AlexScotland/StableDiffusionAPI/README.md

 To add a model, we do one of the following:
 ##### Via API (Easiest)
+You will need network connectivity to download as the model is pulled from HuggingFace Registry.

 We can make a `PUT` request to `/download/` containing the name of the Model.
 ```json
 {